emory-libraries/emorylib_mydumper_backup_to_s3/README.md

     _h: mysql.db.com                   # Shortname flags work too, note the single underscore.
     __regex: '"^/"'                    # Regex requires single and double quotes
     __tables_list: tb1,tb2,tb3         # This input reqires a commma seperated list
-  tmp_path:                            # Temporary path for the backup, required
-  dest:
-    path:                              # File system location backup dir will be copied too either path or s3 must be specified
   s3:                                # Defining this key will trigger upload to S3, either path or s3 must be specified
     bucket:                          # S3 Bucket
     key_prefix:                      # Path to the folder, note that the outputdir will be appended to this prefix automatically
     region:                          # Region the bucket is in
 ```